Is this an iPhone moment for eIDs?

 My recommendations

-1. What are integration and implementation costs - in $$ and resource?
+- What are the integration and implementation costs - in $$ and resources?

 One thing is undeniable: the next 18 months are going to be interesting!